xonq/mycotools/mycotools/USAGE.md

 For a small set of genes, such as ITS, one can usually assume that the gene family is strictly vertically inherited, so the dataset can be cut down to closely related organisms.
-For most other genes, it is not valid to assume the gene family is vertically conserved because horizontal transfer is a prominent modality of gene evolution in Fungi.
+For most other genes, it is not valid to assume the gene family is vertically conserved because horizontal transfer is a prominent modality of gene transmission in prokaryotes and fungi.

 It is thus both important to adequately sample and systematically truncate the dataset into a manageable set of gene homologs.
 This is accomplished by